 GODS OF EGYPT.
-A completely new kind of storytelling!

 This original documentary series is a journey through time and space from the origins of Egyptian mythology to the multiverse of contemporary popular imagination.